darcyclarke/npm-offline-cache/README.md

 # npm-offline-cache
-An example of how to set up npm to point to a local projects cached/mirrored deps.
+An example of how to set up npm to point to a local project's cached/mirrored deps.
 You can read more about **npm-cache** @ [docs.npmjs.com/cli/cache](https://docs.npmjs.com/cli/cache.html).

 #### Steps to generate a project-specific cache